awsdocs/amazon-eventbridge-user-guide/doc_source/policy-keys-eventbridge.md

 }
 ```

-## Example 8: Ensure That AWS CloudTrail Events for API Calls from a Certain PrincipalId Are Consumed<a name="consume-specific-events"></a>
+## Example: Ensure That AWS CloudTrail Events for API Calls from a Certain PrincipalId Are Consumed<a name="consume-specific-events"></a>

 All AWS CloudTrail events have the ID of the user who made the API call \(`PrincipalId`\) in the `detail.userIdentity.principalId` path of an event\.
 With the help of the `events:detail.userIdentity.principalId` condition key, you can limit the access of IAM users or roles to the CloudTrail events for only those coming from a specific account\.